Guide to Completing ‘About the Calculation’ in Online LBTT Return

 • Total ADS reliefs claimed

-The source also says that some fields may not apply to a particular transaction.
-For example, a transaction may involve LBTT only, or LBTT with no reliefs, so not every field will always need to be changed.
+The guidance also says that some fields may not apply to a particular transaction, so they may not need to be amended.

-Importantly, the source states that penalties and interest should not be included in these figures.
-Revenue Scotland administers penalties and interest separately.
+It expressly states that penalties and interest should not be included in these fields.
+Those amounts are dealt with separately by Revenue Scotland.

-Once any necessary amendments have been made, selecting next updates the figures and carries them through to the return summary.
+After any necessary amendments are made, selecting “next” updates the figures and shows the revised position in the return summary.

 What this means in practice

-• Total ADS reliefs claimed: any ADS relief entered earlier in the return.
+• any reliefs entered earlier in the return

 How to analyse it

-A sensible way to work through this section is:
+A sensible way to work through this part of the return is:

 • Check whether the transaction gives rise to LBTT only, ADS only, or both.

-• Do not add penalties or interest into any of these fields.
+• Do not add penalties or interest into the calculation fields.

-• After making any changes, move on so the updated figures appear in the return summary.
+• After making changes, move forward so the return summary updates.

 Example